War of Padua: Venetian operations in summer and autumn 1404

-Venice quickly proceeded to extend its rule over Belluno (on 18 May), Bassano (on 10 June) and Feltre (on 15 June).
+Venice quickly proceeded to extend its rule over Belluno (on 18 May 1404), Bassano (on 10 June) and Feltre (on 15 June).
 Efforts by Florence to mediate between the two powers in June failed.
 At the same time, however, Florence was not prepared to intervene on behalf of the Carrarese, being focused on its subjugation of its rival, Pisa.
-Indeed, the major powers that might have intervened on behalf of Francesco Novello and threatened Venice's rear—the King of Germany, the Habsburg Dukes of Austria, and the King of Hungary—were otherwise occupied, leaving the Carrarese lordship isolated, apart from the alliance with Ferrara.
+Indeed, the major powers that might have intervened on behalf of Francesco Novello and threatened Venice's rear—the King of Germany, the Habsburg Dukes of Austria, and the King of Hungary, Sigismund—were otherwise occupied, leaving the Carrarese lordship isolated, apart from the alliance with Ferrara.

 The first battle of the war, at Limena on 25 September 1404, was a victory for the Paduan–Ferrarese forces, leading to the dismissal of Malatesta and the appointment of Paolo Savelli as Venetian captain-general.
 Venice recovered quickly, and in October launched attacks in three directions simultaneously: Verona was placed under siege, Rovigo in the Polesine was captured, and Savelli launched a campaign that by late December bought his troops to gates of Padua itself.
 The Venetian advance was not unopposed, however, as the Carrarese forces traded blow for blow: Venetian gains were often quickly reverted, the eastern approaches to Padua were covered by an extensive network of defences, and Paduan and Ferrarese forces managed to evict the Venetian garrisons from the Polesine.

 Peace with Ferrara, surrender of Verona to Venice

-Another Florentine attempt to mediate a peace failed in January, and in March, the constant menace posed by the Venetian fleet and troops to Ferrara forced Niccolò III d'Este to conclude a pact with Venice, renouncing his claims on the Polesine.
+Another Florentine attempt to mediate a peace failed in January, 1405 and in March, the constant menace posed by the Venetian fleet and troops to Ferrara forced Niccolò III d'Este to conclude a pact with Venice, renouncing his claims on the Polesine.
 The Carrarese position began to crumble, as the Venetian forces reduced the Paduan defences, and lack of funds forced Francesco Novello to demobilize his cavalry.
 Francesco sent his family members to safety in Florence, while his half-brother Jacopo concluded a secret pact with Venice to hand over Padua to the Republic.

-On 26 May, the strategic fortress at Castelcaro Basso fell to the Venetians, opening the Paduan heartland up to direct attack.
+On 26 May 1405, the strategic fortress at Castelcaro Basso fell to the Venetians, opening the Paduan heartland up to direct attack.
 On 22 June, the citizens of Verona rose in revolt, forcing its governor, Francesco Novello's son Jacopo, to seek refuge in the citadel, and to accept the city's surrender to the besieging Venetian forces.
 The city was occupied the next day, and the formal surrender took place at Venice on 12 July.